tiprankstipranks

 Our consolidated financial results and demand for our products are dependent on the successful development of new products and processes, identification of changing consumer and customer preferences and behaviors, and meeting these preferences and behaviors.

 There are a number of trends in consumer preferences which may impact us and the industry as a whole.
-These include changing consumer dietary trends and consumer concerns regarding the health effects of ingredients such as sodium, trans fats, genetically modified organisms, sugar, or other product ingredients or attributes, and the availability of substitute products.
+These include changing consumer dietary trends and consumer concerns regarding the health effects of ingredients such as sodium, trans fats, genetically modified organisms, sugar, or other product ingredients or attributes, or a shift in consumer demand away from processed foods, and the availability of substitute products.
 Our success is dependent on anticipating changes in consumer preferences and on successful new product and process development and product relaunches in response to such changes.
 Trends within the food industry change often, and failure to identify and react to changes in these trends could lead to, among other things, reduced loyalty, reduced demand and price reductions for our brands and products.
 Additionally, certain weight loss drugs, which may suppress a person's appetite, may impact demand for our products.
 We aim to introduce products or new or improved production processes on a timely basis in order to counteract obsolescence and decreases in sales of existing products.
 While we devote significant focus to the development of new products and to the research, development and technology process functions of our business, we may not be successful in developing new products or our new products may not be commercially successful.
 In addition, if sales generated by new products cause a decline in sales of the Company's existing products, the Company's financial condition and results of operations could be materially adversely affected.
 Our future results and our ability to maintain or improve our competitive position will depend on our capacity to gauge the direction of our key markets and upon our ability to successfully identify, develop, manufacture, market and sell new or improved products in these changing markets, including through the expansion into complementary product categories.

 Trade Secrets1 | 2.3%